Meviii/Workout-Visualizer/README.md

 - Change exercises to a list view
 - Add delete/duplicate buttons to workouts
 - Printing in multiple rows for excel workouts
+- Add clear one for removing one workout

 ## Contraints